 There are two economic conspiracy theories that help explain Anslinger's and Hearst's slander of cannabis.
-The first is that Anslinger’s Uncle Andrew Mellon, said to be the richest man in America at the time, was invested heavily in E.I. du Pont de Nemours and Company which invented nylon in 1935.
+The first is Anslinger’s Uncle Andrew Mellon, said to be the richest man in America at the time, was invested heavily in E.I. du Pont de Nemours and Company which invented nylon in 1935.
 Even though DuPont was primarily experimenting with nylon for making fine thread for women’s hosiery, there existed the possibility the strong and water resistant fiber could be made into nylon rope placing it in direct competition with hemp as later became the case.
-As for Hearst, he owned a lot of forest land to produce the trees to make the paper upon which to print his newspapers.
+As for Hearst, he owned a lot of forest land to produce the trees he needed to make the newsprint upon which to print his newspapers.
 Although hemp paper was too course to be made into newsprint, there existed the possibility hemp newsprint could ultimately be perfected and compete with newsprint made from wood pulp.

 The Marihuana Tax Act of 1937

 In answer to the question, “Do any preparations of Indian hemp exist possessing a therapeutic value such that nothing else can take their place for medical purposes?”
-Bouquet wrote, “No” and went on to say that only in “a few rare cases” did Indian hemp give “good results” which results were “not superior to other medicaments which can be used in therapeutics for the treatment of the same affliction” and that “Indian hemp, like many other medicaments, has enjoyed for a time a vogue which is not justified by the results obtained” and “therapeutics would not lose much if [marijuana] were removed from the list of medicaments.”
+Bouquet wrote, “No” and went on to say that only in “a few rare cases” did Indian hemp give “good results” which results were “not superior to other medicaments which can be used in therapeutics for the treatment of the same affliction” and that “Indian hemp, like many other medicaments, has enjoyed for a time a vogue which is not justified by the results obtained” and “therapeutics would not lose much if [marihuana] were removed from the list of medicaments.”

 In 1937, Dr. William C. Woodward correctly represented the position of the American Medical Association that future investigation may show there are substantial medical uses for cannabis.

-Dr. William C. Woodward of the Legislative Council of the American Medical Association had previously spoken out against Anslinger’s distortion of earlier AMA statements which Anslinger twisted to make it appear the AMA supported the Department of Narcotic’s official position.
-Woodward objected to cannabis being called marihuana in the legislation because the term marihuana was unknown to many of the legislators and, further, Woodward pointed out after the fact, that since he was neither invited to attend nor notified of the congressional hearing, “the facts on which these statements [about cannabis] have been based have not been brought before this committee by competent primary evidence.”
+Dr. William C. Woodward of the Legislative Council of the American Medical Association had previously spoken out against Anslinger’s distortion of earlier AMA statements which Anslinger twisted to make it appear the AMA supported the Federal Bureau of Narcotic’s official position.
+Woodward objected to cannabis being called marihuana in the legislation because the term marihuana was unknown to many of the legislators and, further, Woodward pointed out after the fact, that since he was neither invited to attend nor notified of the congressional hearing, “the facts on which these statements [about cannabis] have been based have not been brought before this committee by competent primary evidence.

 The “evidence” Anslinger had brought with him to the House Ways and Means Committee only consisted of a scrapbook filled with Hearst’s newspaper articles, his police “gore” file wrongfully attributing a variety of heinous crimes to marijuana usage, Bouquet’s written answers to interrogatories, and Fossier’s article parroting Anslinger’s prior propaganda.
-Anslinger also allowed one of the Committee members to intentionally mislead the other Committee members by claiming he had spoken with Dr. Woodward, and the American Medical Association supported passage of the Marihuana Tax Act “100 percent,” which was a blatant lie.
+Anslinger also allowed one of the Committee members to intentionally mislead other Committee members by claiming he had spoken with Dr. Woodward, and the American Medical Association supported passage of the Marihuana Tax Act “100 percent,” which was a blatant lie. cont.

 Having heard of the misrepresentation, the next day upon his own invitation, Dr. Woodward attended the House Ways and Means Committee and corrected the misstatement, but few congressmen attended the second session, and his speech otherwise fell on deaf ears.